GSA/piv-guides/pages/template.md

 # Assumptions (Heading 1)

 **(_Main body paragraph_)** This section should be a bullet list that explains any assumptions that must be understood before the user can begin the procedures in the guide.
 This section may also include conditions that must be met before the user can begin the procedures.
-Alternate titles may be: **Preconditions** (i.e., list any conditions that must be met) or **Hardware and Software_Requirements** (i.e, list any hardware or software that must be obtained and/or configured).
+Alternate titles may be: **Preconditions** (i.e., list any conditions that must be met) or **Hardware and Software Requirements** (i.e., list any hardware or software that must be obtained and/or configured).

 # Before You Get Started (Heading 1)